23 Ways To Relieve Morning Sickness - Baby Chick

 salad collage composition nested on frame

 An empty stomach can worsen nausea.
 Eating little and often helps balance your sugar levels, which is what you need.
-Try eating up to six small meals a day rather than three large meals.
-Think small but frequent amounts.
+Try eating up to 6 small meals a day rather than 3 large ones.
+Think small, frequent snacks throughout the day.
 Some women find that carbohydrates are most appealing when they feel nauseated.
 Whatever you decide to eat, be sure to eat it slowly.

 Related: Foods to Help With Morning Sickness